-How Can a Los Angeles Theft Attorney Help You?
+How Can a Theft Lawyer in Los Angeles Help You?

-If a person in Los Angeles, CA, steals, uses, or takes someone else’s property without their permission, he or she has committed a theft crime.
+If a person in Los Angeles, CA, steals, uses, or takes someone else’s property without their permission, he or she has committed a theft.
 Many crimes fit into that definition, including shoplifting, robbery, burglary, receiving stolen property, embezzlement, auto theft, and even identity theft.

-If you’ve been accused of a theft crime, your reputation and freedom are on the line.
-In the State of California, theft crimes cover a wide range of offenses, from misdemeanor offenses to felonies.
+If you’ve been accused of a theft, your reputation and freedom are on the line.
+In the State of California, theft offenses cover a wide range of offenses, from misdemeanor offenses to felonies.
 However, even misdemeanor offenses such as shoplifting can have serious penalties.

 Our law firm can help defend you from these charges.
 The team at the Law Office of Christopher Chaney is at your service to work through every option, from reducing charges to defeating them altogether.

-When to Consult with a Petty Theft Attorney Los Angeles
+When to Consult with a Petty Theft Lawyer Los Angeles

 Petty theft is defined as taking the property valued at under $950 from someone else without their permission.
 For example, in Los Angeles County, petty theft occurs when someone takes an item from the store and walks out without paying.
 However, a Los Angeles County prosecutor has to prove all the crime elements to convict that individual.